kmgowda/SBK/README.md

  -throughput <arg>   if > 0 , throughput in MB/s
                      if 0 , writes/reads 'records'
-                     if -1, get the maximum throughput (default: -1) -seconds <arg>         Number of seconds to run; if not specified, runs forever
+                     if -1, get the maximum throughput (default: -1) -writers <arg>      Number of writers
- -writers <arg>      Number of writers